yast/yast-autoinstallation/doc/profile_changes_SLE15.md

 As you probably already know, a regular installation is performed in a single stage while an auto-installation needs two stages in most of the cases.

-For that reason, AutoYaST will show a warning if the second stage is needed or enabled and some mandatory package are missing like `autoyast2-installation` and `autoyast2`.
+AutoYaST will show a warning if the second stage is needed or enabled and some mandatory package are missing like `autoyast2-installation` and `autoyast2`.

 **Further documentation:**